due by 11:59 p.m. on Thursday, March 19, 2026

 2. Algorithm B:

-public static int numDuplicatesB(int[] arr) { Sort.mergesort(arr); // we will cover mergesort on Tuesday, but it has O(nlogn) efficiency in both best and worst case int numDups = 0; for (int i = 1; i < arr.length; i++) { if (arr[i] == arr[i - 1]) { numDups++; } } return numDups; }
+public static int numDuplicatesB(int[] arr) { int numDups = 0; for (int i = 0; i < arr.length - 1; i++) { for (int j = i + 1; j < arr.length; j++) { if (arr[j] == arr[i]) { numDups++; break; } } } return numDups; }

 What is the worst-case time efficiency of algorithm B?
 Use big-O notation, and explain your answers briefly.